haydennix55/chicken_dinner/README.md

 ### Prerequisites

-TODO: Determine other prereqs
-The code is currently tested on Linux and Mac OS X.
+The code is currently tested on Linux and Mac OS X. On these operating systems, there should be no prereqs to build and run the source code.
+Because the GUI has not been packaged and deployed, it will require Qt Creator to build and run.

 ### Downloading and Running Application

-TODO: Add notes about running app
+This section is currently not applicable.
+This will be filled when there is a packaged application.

 ### Development

+Start by cloning the repository to your local machine.

-* __Download and Run Source Code__
+* __Download, Build, and Run Source Code__

-      TODO: Add notes about cloning and running
+   * Use the following commands to build and run:

+      * `make` - generates executable `bin/app` using `main.cpp` and `src/Blackjack.cpp`, and places object files in `build/`.
+Use `./bin/app` to run.

+      * `make test` - generates executable `bin/test/` using `test.cpp` and the object files in `build/`.
+If they are not created, it will first run `make`.
+Use `./bin/test` to run the test suite.

+      * `make clean` - cleans the directory by deleting the `build/` directory and both `bin/app` and `bin/test` executables.

 * __Run Catch Test Suite__

-      TODO: Add notes about running tests

-* __Deployment of Application__

-      TODO: Add notes about deploying with Qt
+   * See above about command `make test`

+* __Build and__

+   * Open Qt Creator
+   TODO: FINISH

 ## Tools